 General Fund.
 The General Fund is the general operating fund of the Town.
-The General Fund accounts for all financial resources except those that are required to be accounted for in another fund.
-The primary revenue sources are ad valorem taxes, State grants, and various other taxes and licenses.
+It is used to account for all financial resources except those required to be accounted for in another fund.
+The General Fund is a major fund for fund financial statement reporting purposes.

-The Town reports the following major enterprise fund:
+The Town reports the following major Enterprise Fund: